 11. Pod 3 Tracker

-We’ve started with the best dog tracker straight away that you can quickly find out who we recommend rather than spend hours reading all the reviews.
 The Pod 3 tracker is simply out of this world in comparison to all the others we’ve tasted and it’s our pleasure to tell you why.
+This was true at least until they had a few problems.
 It is a pet tracker not just a dog tracker which makes it even better because of it’s light weight.
 So why does the Pod 3 get our vote?

 Weighting in at only 31 grams, with a length of 52mm and diameter of 0.9mm the Pod 3 is a small, lightweight cylindrical tracker suited for even the smallest dogs without hindering them – this is obvious a pretty key feature as if it’s cumbersome then it’s no good.
 Next, the Pod 3 is actually both stylish and subtle as you can see from the diagram on the left.
 You can attach it to an existing collar through a small hole or you can use Pod 3’s rubber straps which are provided.